tzero86/MusicNotesApp/README.md

 Features:

+- Added Bootstrap 3.3.7!!
+(The Idea is to make this shit responsive at some point)
 - Not much capabilities at this point, just 7 boxes containing the main notes.
 - Audio files for each note were added in the following formats for maximum compatibility (ogg, mp3 and wav).
 - Added Key Bindings to trigger notes on keypress events.